Neurologist vs Neurosurgeon: Difference and Comparison

 1. However, on the contrary, Neurosurgeons address several conditions such as carpal tunnel syndrome, tumour removal and brain injuries.

-2. Neurologists generally try to treat health issues with the help of therapy or medications.
+2. Neurologists try to treat health issues with the help of therapy or medications.
 On the other hand, the role of neurosurgeons begins when neurologists fail in the treatment and surgery is required.

 Difference Between Neurologist and Neurosurgeon